• Skip to primary navigation

 Employees who are high or drunk on the job represent a direct safety threat to other employees and, in the retail and service industries, to customers.
 They can also compromise the future of the company (as in Lee’s situation) and potentially cause other employees to lose their jobs.

 While it may be tempting to confront another employee directly about their substance addiction, especially if you are friends, this is generally not recommended.
 That employee may try to take advantage of the friendship and talk you out of reporting them to the manager.
-Also, because many addicts will not admit they have a problem until they have hit “rock bottom” and are essentially forced into a treatment program, the conversation could result in an angry backlash.
+Also, because many addicts will not admit that they have a problem until they have hit “rock bottom” and are essentially forced into a treatment program, the conversation could result in an angry backlash.

 Companies with drug- and alcohol-free policies recommend that employees first talk to their supervisor about their suspicions.
 Providing multiple, first-person accounts of why they believe a co-worker is using drugs on the job can also be helpful.
 The supervisor will likely have the employee meet with HR representatives to discuss the co-worker’s actions and behaviors.